-Ellenwood DUI Injury Lawyer
+Ellenwood DUI Accident Lawyer

-Ellenwood DUI Injury Lawyer
+Ellenwood DUI Accident Lawyer

 Under Georgia law, there are numerous ways that a driver can be “under the influence,” and the criteria are set out in O.C.G.A. § 40-6-391.
 Under this statute, it is a criminal offense to drive or be in physical control of a vehicle if you: